feathersjs/docs/authentication/readme.md

 ## How does it work?

-Regardless of whether you use OAuth, a token, or email + password even if you don't use the client side piece, after successful login the `feathers-authentication` plugin gives back an encrypted JSON web token containing the user `id` as the payload and the user object associated with that id.
+Regardless of whether you use OAuth, a token, or email + password to authenticate (even if you don't use the Feathers client), after successful login the `feathers-authentication` plugin gives back an encrypted JSON web token containing the user `id` as the payload and the user object associated with that id.

 ```js
 // successful auth response